jeff-hykin/berkeley_pacman/README.md

+# What is this?
+- This is an updated version of the [Berkeley Pacman](http://ai.berkeley.edu/search.html) project (from python2 to python3).
+Its nearly 1-to-1 so you should be able to follow along with their general ideas.

 # How do I get this code to run?

-Please follow the install instructions inside `documentation/SETUP.md`!
+All the setup instructions inside `documentation/SETUP.md`

-# What should I modify?
+# What are the important files?

 - `main/` contains all the code, however you can ignore many of the python files
 - `main/search.py` is where all your search algorithms should be.